Plan a Cruise My Trips Port Guides Featured Cruises

 Parga Castle

-Explore the ruins of the Venetian castle offering panoramic views of Parga town, Valtos Beach, and the Ionian Sea.
-It's a historic site with a rich past, perfect for sunset views.
+Explore the ruins of this Venetian castle offering breathtaking panoramic views of Parga town, Valtos Beach, and the Ionian Sea.
+It's a historical landmark with a rich past.

 2